Cole-Wuilleumier/CS601_TermProject_Wuilleumier/README.md

 # CS601_TermProject_Wuilleumier
 This repository contains the code for CS601 Term Project.
+This live site is hosted at Netlify (https://cole-wuilleumier.netlify.app/).

 ## Goal of the Project
 The goal of this project is to demostrate the web development skills that I have learn in CS601.